commschamp/comms_protocols_cpp_src/text/library/interface.md

                                         public MessageInterfaceParsedOptions<TOptions...>
 {
     static const bool HasReadIterator = true;
-    typedef T ReadIterator;
+    using ReadIterator = T;
 };

 ... // and so on
 } // namespace comms
 ```
-Note, that inheritance relationship is used and according to the C++ language specification
+Note, that inheritance relationship is used, and according to the C++ language specification
 the new variables with the same name hide (or replace) the variables defined in
 the base class.